 3. Apply Your Annual Budget in Your Financial System

 Apply your annual budget report to your financial system and see what the outcomes are.
-Create a table for your monthly projection of your cash flow and expenses.
+Create a table for the monthly projection of your cash flow and expenses.
 Doing this will give you a clear comparison on how your institution is experiencing profit and loss for the current year, and for the upcoming year.

 4. Adjust Once a Year